News and Events

 2024

-One of the major educational features is a series of lunchtime concerts for young musicians.
-We donated towards the costs of Ryan Corbett’s performance, a classical accordionist currently studying for his Masters at the Royal Conservatoire of Scotland.
-These opportunities to perform play a key role in supporting a young musician along the difficult road of establishing and developing a career in classical music.
+We contributed for the first time to the Budleigh Salterton Music Festival’s educational outreach work.
+The Festival, held in June/ July each year is highly acclaimed and attracts many attendees from across the Southwest and further afield.
+One of the major educational features of the festival is a series of lunchtime concerts for young musicians.
+In 2024, we donated towards the costs of Ryan Corbett’s performance.
+He is a classical accordionist and was studying for his Masters at the Royal Conservatoire of Scotland.
+The opportunity to perform at festivals forms a key role in supporting a young musician in advancing their career in classical music.

 Click here find out more about the volunteering projects of the Arts Society.